|

 - Interacting with other repositories: pull, push, incoming, outgoing, clone, etc

-- Contextual menus and shortcuts in many places
+- Contextual menus, shortcuts, drag and drop in many places

 - Renaming, merging, updating, reverting, adding files, removing files, etc